morone/birdup/README.md

 BirdUp
 ======

-This is my iPhone/Android Game.
+This is my first iPhone Game.

+All the graphics, music and programming were made by myself.

+Please, do not use any content without my permission.

-Made with UNITY and 2DToolKit.
+Made with UNITY3D and 2DToolKit.